contagon/handbook/handbook/29-meetings-in-the-church.md

 In some cases, the bishop can arrange with morticians to provide modest, respectable funeral and burial services at cost if expenses are paid from fast-offering funds.

 For information about missionaries returning home to attend a funeral, see [24.6.2.7](24.md#24627-death-of-an-immediate-family-member).
-For guidelines about streaming funerals, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).
+For guidelines about streaming and recording funerals, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).

 ### 29.5.5 Burial or Cremation